sulu/sulu/UPGRADE.md

 The `ContextsController` has been deprecated.
 The information is now delivered via `sulu_security.securityContexts` config in the `admin/config` endpoint.

+### Disallow usage of "type" and "settings" as block property names

+You are not allowed to use `type` and `settings` as names for properties within blocks.
+They already have special meaning and using them has strange side effects.
+So we are actively throwing exceptions now to avoid this kind of behavior.

 ### Deprecated urls variable in twig

 The `urls` twig variable has been deprecated in favour of the `localizations` variable.
 So the code should be adapted